Ikergym/MinervaLab/README.md

 </p>

 <p align="center">
-A collection of interactive simulation of Thermodinamycs and Statistical Physics.
+A collection of interactive simulations of Thermodynamics and Statistical Physics.
 </p>

 ### Try it now live: